 The Art Department will be offering a one route Advanced Art Course with the opportunity to specialize in a wide variety of Art areas.
-Within the Unendorsed framework we offer students the chance to specialise in Fine Art, Graphics, Textiles, Photography or 3D Design.
+Within the Unendorsed framework we will be offering students the chance to specialise in Fine Art, Graphics, Photography, Textiles or 3D Design.

 This course is an ideal option for those wishing to follow a broad based art curriculum.
-This could lead to a pre - Degree Foundation course, or direct entry to degree through specialisms such as Photography, Animation, Fashion, Textiles and Illustration.
+This could lead to a pre - Degree Foundation course or direct entry to degree through design specialisms such as Photography, Animation, Textiles and Illustration.

-Ideally, students will have achieved a grade C at GCSE or have presented a portfolio after discussion with the course leader.
+Ideally, students will have achieved a grade C at GCSE or have presented a portfolio after discussion with a subject teacher.

-UNIT 1: Portfolio - Personal Creative Inquiry

-This module encompasses the whole of the coursework requirement for the AS.
+UNIT 1: Portfolio - Personal Creative Inquiry This module encompasses the whole of the coursework requirement for the AS.